skepee-PROTOTYPE/Benchmark-Rest-Api/README.md

-# Benchmark Rest API Get
+# Benchmark Rest API
-Simple C# console to benchmark a Rest API with Get method.
+Simple C# console to benchmark a Rest API for Get, Post, Put, Delete.
-Sometimes I need to benchmark my Rest APIs and to understand if it is the case of some refactoring or a re-design.
+Sometimes I need to benchmark my APIs and to check if a refactoring or a re-design post testing is needed.

 ## How to use